-(3) Honors thesis (6 credits): The Sociology Honors Thesis program is a two-semester sequence that students complete during their final year of study.
+- iii.
+Honors thesis (6 credits): The sociology honors thesis program is a two-semester sequence that students complete during their final year of study.
 Students interested in the program should submit an application in the late spring of their junior year.
-In the fall of their senior year, students who have been admitted to the program will enroll in the Honors Thesis Seminar (SOC 4901 Sociology Honors Thesis), which will aid them in developing their research questions and their thesis proposals.
-In the spring, students will undertake independent research under faculty mentor supervision through an independent study-style course (SOC 4901 Sociology Honors Thesis).
+In the fall of their senior year, students who have been admitted to the program will enroll in the Honors Thesis Seminar, which will aid them in developing their research questions and their thesis proposals.
+In the spring, students will undertake independent research under faculty mentor supervision through an independent study-style course.
 Honors students must successfully defend their thesis in front of a faculty committee.
 The students are also expected to share their work by participating in department- and university-level research forums.
 Students who choose the thesis capstone option can apply 3 of their thesis credits toward their major elective requirement (part d in the list above).
 Thus, in addition to their thesis project, they would need to complete four (rather than five) additional 300- or 400-level seminar courses.
 Students must complete both fall and spring offerings of the honors sequence to receive this dual credit.
-To be eligible for Latin honors in Sociology, students must complete an honors thesis.
-For more information about honors within the department (including types of previous projects and suggested timelines), please visit our Honors Thesis Program page.

-(4) SOC 4930 In\Visible St. Louis: People, Place, and Power in the Divided City (3 credits): This course collaboration between the Sam Fox School of Design & Visual Arts and the Department of Sociology (SOC 4930 In\Visible St. Louis: People, Place, and Power in the Divided City) provides a unique, hands-on opportunity to fulfill the capstone requirement in a formal classroom experience.
+To be eligible for Latin honors in sociology, students must complete an honors thesis.
+For more information about honors work in the department, please visit our Honors Thesis Program page (https://sociology.wustl.edu/sociology-honors-thesisprogram/). - iv.
+In\Visible St. Louis (3 credits): This course collaboration between the Sam Fox School of Design & Visual Arts and the Department of Sociology provides a unique, hands-on opportunity to fulfill the capstone requirement in a formal classroom experience.
 As the class collectively works with St. Louis community partners to further their missions through student projects, students who enroll will learn about inequalities of power and place within the city and region.
 Although first-year and sophomore students may enroll in this course, only juniors and seniors will earn capstone credit for their work.
 This capstone option is offered episodically; please contact the Department's Academic Coordinator to inquire about the course's upcoming availability.